 One of the oldest tricks in the book is feeding your dog a bland diet of boiled chicken and white rice.

 Canned pumpkin is great at soothing upset stomachs.
-Pumpkin has a low glycemic index which enables it to absorb slowly in the body.
+Pumpkin can be absorbed slowly by the body.
 This slow absorption makes it a great remedy for both constipation and diarrhea.

 (*We want to make sure that pet parents are aware that canned pumpkin is NOT pumpkin pie mix!
 Be sure you are purchasing the right product!)

-Ginger is very powerful in promoting and maintaining a healthy GI tract.
+Ginger is very effective in promoting and maintaining a healthy GI tract.

-Additionally, ginger acts as an anti-inflammatory that can also help fight nausea, bloat, and arthritis.
+Additionally, ginger acts as an anti-inflammatory that can also help to fight nausea, bloat, and arthritis.

-Bone broth is another great option for easing an upset stomach while simultaneously hydrating the dog.
+Bone broth is another great option for easing an upset stomach while simultaneously hydrating your dog.

-Dehydration is commonly associated with diarrhea and chronic dehydration will only exacerbate the present issues.
+Dehydration is commonly associated with diarrhea, and chronic dehydration will only exacerbate the issues already present.
 Easing your pup's stomach upset with a product that will also help with dehydration can prove to get Fido back on track ASAP.

 Dog owners can purchase bone broth or make it ahead of time.
-The bone broth can be frozen for in case of emergency situations.
+The bone broth can be frozen and stored for emergency situations.

-This way you'll be able to ensure that there are no additives and nothing included that could cause further irritation and additional diarrhea.
+This way you'll be able to ensure that there are no additives and nothing included that could cause further irritation and prolong the episodes of diarrhea.